Wheel Of Emotions Worksheet

 Emotions can be challenging to understand.
-They are complex, and go against logical reasoning.
-When we feel emotions we do not understand, we can be at a loss of how to cope.
+Sometimes they have concrete reasons for being felt, and sometimes we are not sure why we are feeling a certain way.
+When we feel emotions we do not understand, we can struggle to understand how to cope.

 An important part of learning how to cope with your emotions is learning how to understand them.
 It is not uncommon for people to feel different emotions at the same time and not understand why.
-Emotions can come from a number of different situations and issues.
-They can occur at different intensities and affect each person in a different way.
+Emotions can come from several different situations and issues.
+They can occur at different intensities and affect each person differently.

 About This Worksheet